rbowsley/lamplighthelp/source/14-4-1_Outcome_Reports_-_Data_Produced_When_Looking_at_Change.markdown

   ![The Infographic](13.4.0f.png)

-  This is a visual depiction of the measure selected, using text and arrorws to demonstrate the changes.
+  This is a visual depiction of the measure selected, using text and arrows to demonstrate the changes.

 #### Scatterplot